Venezuela Wedding Traditions Cultural Wedding Guide 2025

 Civil Ceremony (Ceremonia Civil): The Legal Foundation

 Venezuelan civil ceremony is a mandatory legal wedding that must occur before any religious ceremony, typically held 2-4 weeks prior to the church wedding with 20-50 close family members.
-This requirement, established during Venezuela’s 19th-century republican development, costs approximately $200-$500 USD including documentation and venue fees.
+This requirement, established during Venezuela’s 19th-century republican development, ensures legal recognition of the marriage.

 Civil ceremony requirements: